-Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, share options, warrants and/or debentures of the Company, or of related corporations, either at the beginning or at the end of the financial year.
+Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, share options, warrants and/or debentures of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.
 The directors consider Hong Leong Investment Holdings Pte.
 Ltd. ("HLIH") to be the immediate and ultimate holding company of the Company.